albioninnovate/sensors_telescope/rpi/README_server.md

 home/pi/code/sensors_telescope/raspberrypi/server.py
 ```

-systemd is used to manage the startup process.  systems is configured in a 'unit file'
+systemd is used to manage the startup process.
+Systems is configured in a 'unit file'

 ```
- sudo nano /lib/systemd/system/myscript.service
+ sudo nano /lib/systemd/system/server.service
  ```

-this porject uses the python3.8 in order to acess the asyncio features (TODO add reference to main README.md)
+this project uses the python3.8 in order to access the asyncio features (TODO add reference to main README.md)

 Add in the following text :